Anthares101/raptor-blog/content/posts/time-based-user-enumeration-in-apache-guacamole/index.md

 Keep in mind that this is a local Guacamole intance, the network is not a problem.
 For targets accross the network you may need to play with some of the script parameters in order to get reliable results.

-**NOTE: As you may already have already guessed, this technique is not only effective against Apache Guacamole.
+**NOTE: As you may already have guessed, this technique is not only effective against Apache Guacamole.
 Any software using a similar login system is vulnerable.**

 ## Any fix?